Skip to Content

 Additional Health and Wellness Strategies

 Healthy Communities enriches community health by offering culturally appropriate education, enrichment, and on-site health services.
-These include community resource and awareness campaigns and distributions, mammogram screenings, flu clinics, zumba and yoga classes, and our annual Women’s Health Conference.
+These include community resource and awareness campaigns and distributions, mammogram screenings, flu clinics, Spanish CPR training, and our annual Women’s Health Conference.

 Healthy Communities